wo3kie/cxxDojo/README.md

 **functional.cpp**
 Implement higher-order functions such as `fold`, `reduce`, and `filter`.

+**gcd.cpp**
+Implement a function to calculate the greatest common divisor.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.